Ask a COVID-19 Question

 See a complete list of our Alerts and Messages here

-Level 3 Travel Advisory for American Citizens: Reconsider travel to Chile due to COVID-19
+Level 4 Travel Advisory for American Citizens: Do not travel to Chile due to COVID-19

 - Across Chile, travelers should be aware that any health and safety measures currently in place, including restrictions on movement and gatherings in groups, may become stricter with little notice.
-American citizens should exercise extreme caution in the context of a national health emergency by maintaining social distancing practices, following quarantine and sanitary procedures as directed by the Chilean government, including curfew, and following all sanitary and hygiene guidelines outlined by the Centers for Disease Control and Prevention to mitigate health risks.
+U.S. citizens should exercise caution by maintaining social distancing practices, following quarantine and sanitary procedures as directed by the Chilean government (including curfew).
+Infractions could be subject to fines and potential arrest.
+For more information please visit here (Spanish only).